deepinv/deepinv/docs/source/deepinv.optim.rst

 -------------------------------------
-An optim iterator is an object that implements a fixed point iteration for minimizing the sum of two functions :math:`F = \lambda f + g` where :math:`f` is a data-fidelity term  that will be modeled by an instance of physics and g is a regularizer.
+An optim iterator is an object that implements a fixed point iteration for minimizing the sum of two functions :math:`F = \lambda f + g` where :math:`f` is a data-fidelity term  that will be modeled by an instance of physics and :math:`g` is a regularizer.
 The fixed point iteration takes the form

 .. math::
     \qquad (x_{k+1}, z_{k+1}) = \operatorname{FixedPoint}(x_k, z_k, f, g, A, y, ...)

-where :math:`x` is a "primal" variable converging to the solution of the minimisation problem, and :math:`z` is a "dual" variable.
+where :math:`x` is a variable converging to the solution of the minimisation problem, and :math:`z` is an additional variable that may be required in the computation of the fixed point operator.

 The implementation of the fixed point algorithm in :meth:`deepinv.optim`, following standard optimisation theory, is split in two steps: